-Fibre might not be the most glamorous part of your diet, but it’s very much the unsung hero when it comes to keeping your body running smoothly.
-As tastes and food choices have changed, we are eating more processed carbohydrates and less fruit, vegetables and whole foods than ever.
+Fibre might not be the most glamorous of nutrients, but it’s very much the unsung hero when it comes to keeping your body running smoothly.
+As tastes and food choices have changed, we’re eating more processed carbs and less fruit, vegetables and whole foods than ever.
 As a result, our fibre consumption has nosedived.
 In fact, dietary fibre intake across the globe is consistently lower than recommended amounts.
-In the UK, the guideline is 30g of dietary fibre per day for adults – however, the latest figures suggest the average current intake is only 18g.
-In the US, the target is 25g per day for women, and 38g for men, yet most adults are averaging just 16g per day.

 1. Causes toilet troubles